appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/revert-changes.md

 # Revert Changes

-This guide shows how to revert a committed change to a specific branch or default branch in Git, allowing you to fix a mistake or undo an unwanted change.
+This page shows how to revert a committed change to a specific branch or default branch in Git, allowing you to fix a mistake or undo an unwanted change.

 You can revert changes from Git user interfaces provided by some platforms, but it is recommended to perform reverts from the local system using Git commands.